V0lk3n/V0lk3n.github.io/writeup/HeroCTFv5/HeroCTFv5-SystemCollection.md

 ![13-YouTrack_Version](https://github.com/V0lk3n/V0lk3n.github.io/assets/22322762/d7ecf937-1f76-4cd4-8c06-25eccdc3c772)

-After a quick google search `YouTrack Exploit`, we find this blog post about how to exploit `CVE-2021-25770` which is a Server Side Template Injection vulnerability on YouTrack.
+After a quick google search `YouTrack 2020.5.2579 Exploit`, we find this blog post about how to exploit `CVE-2021-25770` which is a Server Side Template Injection vulnerability on YouTrack.

 Source : https://www.synacktiv.com/publications/exploiting-cve-2021-25770-a-server-side-template-injection-in-youtrack.html

-> Note : Follow the blog post, it is really well detailled.
+> Note : Follow the blog post, it is really well detailled.And follow the given links to learn more about the sandbox bypass used.

 First, we will test if the SSTI vulnerability is not patched.
-For it, firs load one of the existing notification template.
+For it, we load one of the existing notification template.

 ![14-Load_Notification](https://github.com/V0lk3n/V0lk3n.github.io/assets/22322762/dea41fc1-a975-4c80-8f59-62a763cbafd5)

-Now let's try to do the classic calcul `7*7` and let's see if the console return us the result.
+Remove the existing content and try to do the classic calcul `7*7` and let's see if the console return us the result.

 ![15-SSTI](https://github.com/V0lk3n/V0lk3n.github.io/assets/22322762/838f41e1-e2ba-4460-b7c7-dbc33be17a46)